civican/legisinfo/42-1/bills/C-59/bill_text.md

 **Minister** means the Minister of National Defence or, if another federal minister is designated under section `4`, that minister. (**ministre**)

-**publicly available information** means information that has been published or broadcast for public consumption, is accessible to the public on the global information infrastructure or otherwise or is available to the public on request, by subscription or by purchase. **It does not include information in respect of which a Canadian or a person in Canada has a reasonable expectation of privacy**. (**information accessible au public**)
+**publicly available information** means information that has been published or broadcast for public consumption, is accessible to the public on the global information infrastructure or otherwise or is available to the public on request, by subscription or by purchase.
+It does not include information in respect of which a Canadian or a person in Canada has a reasonable expectation of privacy. (**information accessible au public**)

 **Review Agency** means the National Security and Intelligence Review Agency established under section 3 of the `National Security and Intelligence Review Agency Act`. (**Office de surveillance**)